Enzymes are proteins in nature that function as biological catalysts. They speed up the reaction and remain unchanged.

 Antibiotics are obtained from sources like:

-- Fungi (Penicillium fungus) produce penicillin antibiotic.
+- Fungi (Penicillium fungus) produce penicillin antibiotics.

 Steps of production